abdcoder404/Data-Structure/Arrays/README.md

-Array:
+## Array:

 An array is a collection of elements stored in contiguous (side-by-side) memory locations.
 Each element is accessed using an index (starting from 0).

-Common Operations on Arrays:
+## Common Operations on Arrays:

+#### 1. Traversal

-1. Traversal – Accessing each element one by one
+- Accessing each element one by one

+#### 2. Insertion

-2. Insertion – Adding an element
+Adding an element:

-At the beginning
+- At the beginning

-At a specific position
+- At a specific position

-At the end
+- At the end

+#### 3. Deletion

-3. Deletion – Removing an element
+Removing an element:

-From the beginning
+- From the beginning

-From a specific position
+- From a specific position

-From the end
+- From the end

+#### 4. Searching

-4. Searching – Finding an element
+Finding an element:

-Linear Search (checks one-by-one)
+- Linear Search (checks one-by-one)

-Binary Search (only works on sorted arrays):
+- Binary Search (only works on sorted arrays):

-Iterative method
+  - Iterative method

-Recursive method
+  - Recursive method

+#### 5. Sorting

-5. Sorting – Arranging elements in order (ascending/descending)
+Arranging elements in order (ascending/descending):

-Bubble Sort
+- Bubble Sort

-Selection Sort
+- Selection Sort

-Insertion Sort
+- Insertion Sort

-Merge Sort
+- Merge Sort

-Quick Sort
+- Quick Sort